Photo: Jack Michael catching freshies.

 Aspen Valley Hospital physical therapist and ski patroller, Jack Michael, DPT tells you how!

-It’s never too late to add training to your early season preparation — even after the lifts have opened.
-With ski and snowboard season underway, some folks are already making turns while others have yet to ride a lift.
-Either way, you may be wondering what you can do to make those first few turns of the season a safer and more enjoyable experience.
+It’s never too late to add training to your early season preparation.
+With ski and snowboard season on the horizon, you may be wondering what you can do to make those first few turns of the season a safer and more enjoyable experience.

 Jack Michael PT, DPT has been a full-time physical therapist at Aspen Valley Hospital since December 2020.
-Growing up in Wisconsin skiing and racing and is now a volunteer ski patroller at Sunlight Mountain Resort outside of Glenwood Springs.
+Growing up in Wisconsin skiing and racing, he is now a volunteer ski patroller at Sunlight Mountain Resort outside of Glenwood Springs.

 Why is it important for people to get in shape for ski and snowboard season?